yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-12-Nuclear-Stability-and-Radioactive-Decay.md

 ---
 title: Nuclear Stability and Radioactive Decay
-description: Exploring the Segre Chart, types of radioactive decay, and isomeric transitions.
+description: Explore the Segré chart and various types of radioactive decay, the energy spectrum of electrons/positrons emitted in beta decay and the discovery of neutrinos, decay chains of several key nuclides (carbon-14, potassium-40, tritium, cesium-137), and isomeric transitions.
 categories: [Nuclear Engineering, Basis]
 tags: [Nuclear Physics, Nuclear Radiation, Radioactive Decay]
 math: true